YouTube video for this section is still under creation. Please be patient ^^

 ▶️ Output:

-INFO: [PROMPT]: I give you the following tool definition that you must use to fulfill a future task: get_temperature(city: str) -> int - Adds two numbers and returns the result.
+INFO: [PROMPT][To: Ai assistant]: I give you the following tool definition that you must use to fulfill a future task: get_temperature(city: str) -> int - Adds two numbers and returns the result.
 Please acknowledge the given tool.

 So, I understand that I have been given a tool called `get_temperature` that takes one argument `city` which is a string, and it's supposed to return an integer.